Tuning free Catoni type joint robust estimation: Simulations

-From the first panel of Figure \ref{fig:mean_error_vs_quantiles}, we observe that under the normal distribution, the three Catoni-type robust estimators and the classical sample mean exhibit nearly identical performance.
-In contrast, under the heavy-tailed distributions, all robust estimators significantly outperform the sample mean, with our joint estimator consistently achieving the best performance.
+From the first panel of Figure~\ref{fig:mean1} we see that under the normal distribution the four estimators are nearly indistinguishable, as expected.
+Under the heavy-tailed distributions, however, all three robust estimators clearly dominate the sample mean; in particular, the joint Catoni estimator is essentially the best curve across the entire $[0.9, 1]$ range.
+A convenient summary is given by the mean of the estimation error, reported in Table~\ref{tab:mean-summary}.

-Figure \ref{fig:mean_t_99_quantiles} further examines how the $99\%$ quantile of the estimation error depends on distributional parameters, again based on 1000 independent repetitions with $n=500$ samples.
-For the normal distribution, we vary the standard deviation from 1 to 10 in increments of 0.5; for the $t$-distribution, we vary the degrees of freedom from 2.1 to 4 in increments of 0.1; and for both the Pareto and Fréchet distributions, we vary the shape parameter from 2.1 to 4 in increments of 0.1.

-The results show that in the Gaussian setting, all methods perform comparably regardless of the scale parameter.
-However, under heavy-tailed noise, the robust methods provide markedly more stable and accurate estimation.
-In particular, our joint Catoni estimator exhibits a distinct advantage in the presence of extremely heavy tails.
-Interestingly, it even outperforms the Catoni estimator when the latter is provided with the true variance.
-We conjecture that this is because the robustification parameter in our joint approach, being estimated from the data, adapts automatically to the presence of extreme outliers, while relying on the true variance lacks this adaptivity.
-Finally, replacing the true variance with the sample variance degrades performance, as the sample variance itself is highly unstable under heavy-tailed distributions, leading to larger estimation errors.
+Figure~\ref{fig:mean2} further investigates how the $99\%$ quantile of the estimation error depends on the distributional parameter.
+For the normal distribution we vary the standard deviation over $\{1,\,1.5,\, 2,\,\ldots,\,10\}$; for the non-central $t$, Generalised Pareto and the Bur Type XII distributions we vary the degrees of freedom $\nu$, the reciprocal of shape $1/\xi$ and the second shape $k $ over $\{2.1,\,2.2,\,\ldots,\,4\}$ respectively.
+In the Gaussian setting the four methods are practically coincident for every value of $\sigma$.
+Under heavy-tailed noise, the three robust methods provide strikingly more stable estimates; in particular, the joint Catoni estimator is the overall best when the tail is heaviest, and remains on par with the Catoni estimator equipped with the true variance as the tail becomes lighter.
+Interestingly, the joint estimator often outperforms the Catoni estimator that uses the true variance at high quantile level: we conjecture that this is because the robustification parameter of the joint approach is estimated from the data and therefore adapts to the presence of extreme outliers, while relying on the true variance lacks such adaptivity.
+Finally, replacing the true variance with the sample variance visibly degrades the Catoni estimator, since the sample variance itself is highly unstable under heavy-tailed noise.